Homeschool for a Second Year or Go Back to School?

 - Lack of services, curriculum, or extracurriculars that would enrich your child’s learning.

 If any of these sound familiar, then your decision becomes a little more difficult, doesn’t it?
 And then there is an additional complication.
 For many of us, the first year of homeschool can be surprisingly…well, successful.
-Kids who have constant school anxiety were able to relax and learn at their own pace.
+Kids who had constant school anxiety were able to relax and learn at their own pace.
 Those who stress out about tests rediscovered learning for learning’s sake.
 The whole family was able to bond in a way that time never allowed for before.
 Concepts and subjects that had caused frustration and confusion ironed themselves out with one-on-one attention from mothers, fathers, grandmothers and other loved ones who were totally committed to their child’s success.

 When the benefits of homeschooling sink in, the plot thickens!
 Along with thousands and thousands of other families, you may find yourself moving from accidental homeschooler to deliberate homeschooler.
 Welcome!
 You are in great company, and Time4Learning is ready to partner with you as your homeschooling story continues.